kshedden/case_studies/methods/regression-extras.md

 which main effects cannot be dropped in a model selection process if their interaction is included.

+## MARS/EARTH

+MARS (multivariate adaptive regression splines), also known as EARTH (extended additive regression through hinges) is a method for adaptively constructing multivariate basis functions.
+We will only describe the approach at a high level here.
+A _hinge function_ is a function of a single variable of the form $h(x) = {\rm max}(x-a, 0)$ or
+$h(x) = {\rm min}(x-a, 0)$.
+In EARTH, multivariate regression
+functions are constructed by mutliplying hinges for different variables, and nonlinearity can be obtained by summing and/or taking products of hinge functions of a single variable.

+EARTH is a greedy algorithm that sequentially searchers through the space of basis functions derived as products of hinges.
+It can capture additive and non-additive relationships.
+While EARTH remains useful, some drawbacks of this approach have been noted.
+One drawback is that as a greedy algorithm, it typically cannot achieve the statistical performance of methods that use ensembles or regularization to more efficiently manage the bias/variance tradeoff.
+A second weakness of EARTH is that there is no rigorous way to perform statistical inference on models fitted using EARTH-like methods.

 ## Kernel regression

 Since the 1990's new approaches to regression based on *kernels* have